BANKEX/plasma-research/docs/architecture.md

 Below we are going to describe technical decisions and trade-offs that we take in our Plasma Implementation.

+IMPORTANT
+- TODO: describe process of creation different type of assets
+- TODO: describe rules and process of exchange different type of assets

 ## Plasma owner application
 Plasma owner application, i.e., block producer, is the core part of Plasma.